Vaughan: Vaughan Metropolitan Centre

-The Vaughan Metropolitan Centre is a new 179 hectare (442 acre) city centre under development around the intersection of Highway 7 and Jane Street, at the site of the former hamlet of Edgeley.
+The Vaughan Metropolitan Centre (VMC) is a 179-hectare (442 acre) city centre under development around the intersection of Highway 7 and Jane Street, at the site of the former hamlet of Edgeley.

-When the Township of Vaughan officially became a town in 1971, it was made up four historic communities (Maple, Kleinburg, Thornhill, and Woodbridge) large enough to have their own village or town centres.
+When the Township of Vaughan officially became a town in 1971, it was made up four historic communities (Maple, Kleinburg, Thornhill and Woodbridge) large enough to have their own village or town centres.
 Vaughan committed to building a new business and commercial core distinct from all of them.
 This commitment became policy in 1998 when Official Plan Amendment 500 called for the Vaughan Corporate Centre, as it was then branded, to become a focal point for business activity and major commercial development.

 It is served by the Vaughan Metropolitan Centre subway station, which is the northwestern terminus of Line 1 Yonge–University of the Toronto subway system.
 It is also a major transit hub for York Region Transit (YRT), as well as Viva and Züm bus rapid transit services.

-Koreantown North

-Vaughan section of Thornhill is home to northern boundary of Toronto's Koreantown North.
-Along with neighbouring Markham, Korean businesses flank Yonge from Steeles to as far north to Centre St./Thornhill Summit Dr. (but some can also be found in Richmond Hill up to Elgin Mills Rd.)

 Climate

-Vaughan like much of the Greater Toronto Area features a continental climate Dfb and has four distinct seasons.
+Vaughan, like much of the Greater Toronto Area, features a humid continental climate (Dfb) and has four distinct seasons.

 Services

 Health care

 Vaughan was the largest city in Canada without a hospital until the 2021 opening of Cortellucci Vaughan Hospital on Major Mackenzie Drive north of Canada's Wonderland.
 Its planning began in 2007.
 The provincial government of Ontario approved construction of the hospital in July 2011, and a tender for bids to construct it was issued in 2014 or 2015.
 Land preparation for construction began in the summer of 2014.
 Construction on the grounds began in October 2016.
 The expected date of completion was late 2020.
 It is part of a regional hospital system with a "single governance, administration and medical staff" managed by Mackenzie Health.
-The hospital officially opened on 6 June 2021.
+Officially opened on 6 June 2021, the hospital is 1.2 million square feet and has 350 beds.
+Cortellucci Vaughan Hospital is Canada's first smart hospital, with technology that lets medical systems and devices communicate with each other to maximize information exchange and improve patient care.